Biolab-PoliTO/CIMAP/README.md

 ## Documentation
 Detailed information on data requirements and algorithm functions can be found on [GitHub](https://marcoghislieri.github.io/CIMAP/index.html).
 Moreover, a complete ``CIMAP``application example is provided.

-## How to contribute to ``CIMAP``
-Thank you for your interest in our algorithm and for taking the time to read this document.
-Please refer to the [Contributing]( https://marcoghislieri.github.io/CIMAP/contribution.html) section for a complete guide on how to contribute to this algorithm.

 ## References
 If you use ``CIMAP`` algorithm in your work, please cite the following two articles: